-Lastly, to the extent surplus revenue is collected, the bill would permit counties and municipalities to transfer up to five percent of the annual cost of operation of the utility to the local budget.
+Lastly, to the extent surplus revenue is collected, the bill would permit counties and municipalities to transfer up to five percent of the annual cost of operation of the utility to the county or municipal budget, as applicable.
 Consequently, counties and municipalities may experience an indeterminate annual revenue increase equal to up to five percent.

-Section: Environment, Agriculture, Energy and Natural Resources
+Section: Environment, Agriculture, Energy and Natural Resources Analyst: Matt Peterson Senior Counsel Frank W. Haines III Approved: Legislative Budget and Finance Officer

-Analyst: Neha Mehta Patel